pixijs/picture/README.md

 Please, don't add children to sprite if you use those blendModes.

-Use PIXI.extras.PictureSprite instead of PIXI.Sprite, or call renderer.plugins.picture from your own Sprite implementation.
+Use PIXI.picture.Sprite instead of PIXI.Sprite, or call renderer.plugins.picture from your own Sprite implementation.

 For pixi-v4.1 and prior see "pixi-v4.1" branch